iCubeVK/Pyshot-Roulette/README.md

 ###### Buckshot Roulette remade in Python!

 ## 🆕 What's New

-Latest Release:
-1. New items: polarizer and phone
+1. New items: Polarizer and Phone
+2. Rewritten Code (way too hard to read now!)

+## 🔮 What will be added in the next update

+1. New items
+2. Way cleaner and more understandable code
+3. Gamemodes
+4. Save files!

 ## 💡 How to Play
 1. Go here https://github.com/iCubeVK/pyshot-roulette/releases